What Is Oil Painting? 8 Things Beginners Should Know

 Next, let’s talk about brushes—a primary tool for applying paint and creating different textures on your canvas.

-The right brushes play a main role in how your oil painting turns out.
-Each brush type is designed for specific techniques, helping you create a variety of textures, strokes, and effects.
+The right brushes make a big difference in how your oil painting turns out.
+Each brush type is designed for specific techniques, helping you create different textures, strokes, and effects.
 Your painting process will be much smoother and more enjoyable if you understand the basic types of oil painting brushes.

 Every brush type serves a specific purpose in oil painting.
 Some are perfect for fine details, while others work best for broad strokes or blending.
 Here are the main types of brushes used in oil painting.